Alice Brock: Early life

 Brock lived with her husband at this former church from 1963 to 1971.
 Arlo Guthrie later purchased it.

 Brock was born Alice May Pelkey in Brooklyn, New York City.
 Her mother, Mary (Dubrowski) Pelkey, was from a Jewish family in Brooklyn; her father, an Irish Catholic, was originally from Pittsfield, Massachusetts.
 The Pelkey family was relatively well-to-do and often spent summers in Provincetown, Massachusetts, where Mr. Pelkey sold artwork for Peter Hunt.
 Neither of her parents were religious, but her family had many connections to Jewish culture and she herself variously identified as a Jew and as half-Jewish.
 She gave mixed opinions about her early life and parents, crediting her mother for a love of cooking and her father with encouraging her love of art and taking her out to new restaurants regularly as a child, while suggesting that her parents were not "good parents" and that her father was "a bully," reasoning that her attachment to them was born more out of a people pleasing desire than familial love.
-She admitted being a difficult child who had never in her life been able to submit to authority, and continued to acknowledge a "mean and opinionated" side to her well into adulthood.
+She admitted being a difficult child who had never in her life been able to submit to authority, and continued to acknowledge a "mean and opinionated" side to herself well into adulthood.
 After a stint in reform school, she graduated from the public high school in White Plains, New York.
 She attended Sarah Lawrence College.
 By her teen years, she had taken an interest in left-wing politics, and was registered with the Socialist Workers Party along with membership in the Students for a Democratic Society (as a founding member of that organization) and Fair Play for Cuba Committee.
 She dropped out of college after her sophomore year.